 Do not waste your time trying to think of what you should be doing.
 This is a recipe for disaster.

 It might take some time to get used to writing notes, but it will be something you can not live without in time.

 Most artists work for themselves.
 They do not have people working for them.

 If you are doing all of the work, you already know that some jobs are easier than others.

 There are also some jobs that you will prefer to do over others as well.

 The bottom line is, everything has to get done.

 When it is time for me to do I project I am not fond of, I just do it.

-I do not put it off until tomorrow, I just get it done.
+I do not put it off until tomorrow.
+I just get the job done.
 Then I do not have to think about it anymore.

 Procrastinating is one of the main reasons I see artists fail.